Polar blast envelops Midwest, strains aging infrastructure

 The Postal Service took the rare step of suspending mail delivery in many places, and in southeastern Minnesota, even the snowplows were idled by the weather.

 The bitter cold was the result of a split in the polar vortex, a mass of cold air that normally stays bottled up in the Arctic.
 The split allowed the air to spill much farther south than usual.
 In fact, Chicago was colder than the Canadian village of Alert, one of the world's most northerly inhabited places.
-Alert, which is 500 miles from the North Pole, was a couple of degrees warmer.
+Alert, which is 500 miles from the North Pole, reported a temperature that was a couple of degrees higher.

-Officials in dozens of cities were focused on protecting vulnerable people from the cold, including the homeless, seniors and those living in substandard housing.
+Officials in dozens of cities focused on protecting vulnerable people such as the homeless, seniors and those living in substandard housing.

-At least eight deaths were linked to the system, including a man struck by a snowplow in the Chicago area, a young couple whose SUV struck another on a snowy road in northern Indiana and a Milwaukee man who froze to death in a garage.
+At least eight deaths were linked to the system, including an elderly Illinois man who was found several hours after he fell trying to get into his home and a University of Iowa student found behind an academic hall several hours before dawn.
+Elsewhere, a man was struck by a snowplow in the Chicago area, a young couple's SUV struck another on a snowy road in northern Indiana and a Milwaukee man froze to death in a garage, authorities said.

+Temperatures in Chicago were expected to tumble again into the minus 20s (minus 30s Celsius) early Thursday.
+Some isolated areas could see as low as minus 40 (minus 40 Celsius), according to the National Weather Service.
+Daytime highs could climb into the single digits before warming up to the comparatively balmy 20s (minus 7 to minus 2 Celsius) by Friday.

+Aside from the safety risks and the physical discomfort, the system's icy grip also took a heavy toll on infrastructure, halting transportation, knocking out electricity and interrupting water service.

 Ten diesel-train lines in the Metra network kept running, but crews had to heat vital switches with gas flames and watched for rails that were cracked or broken.
 When steel rails break or even crack, trains are automatically halted until they are diverted or the section of rail is repaired, Metra spokesman Michael Gillis explained.